-Once you have read Chapter One of any of the Bibles, you can skip that chapter when you read the other Bibles.
+Once you have read Chapter One of any of the Bibles, you can skip that chapter in the other Bibles.

-4. The discussion in the last chapter of the LSAT Logic Games Bible and the last chapter in the LSAT Reading Comprehension Bible are similar.
+Specifically, the discussion in the last chapter of the LSAT Logic Games Bible and the Reading Comprehension Bible are similar.